Average Settlement for a Spinal Cord Injury

 - Other potential damages for your spinal injury could be for your emotional pain and suffering, inability to enjoy life and past hobbies, and loss of an intimate relationship with a partner.

-How Much Can You Expect in a Spinal Injury Settlement Amount?
+How Much To Expect in a Spinal Injury Settlement

 As you know, a spinal injury is often very serious, and the amounts of compensation involved could be high.
 Every case is different, but let’s use an example.
 If you suffer a spinal injury in a car accident caused by a drunk driver, you might have $50,000 in medical bills now and lost wages of $20,000.
 If it is a serious spinal injury that involves long-term disability, you could be entitled to much more compensation.